 Whereas suburban properties are usually filled with young families.
 So, for these rentals, you must appeal to those with children.
 This might involve spending some money and time creating a lovely garden.

-Keeping any property in generally great condition will increase the rental value.
+Keeping any property in excellent condition will increase the rental value.
 Replacing carpets, curtains, and white goods will show that you care for the home and encourage tenants to treat it with the same level of respect.

 Additionally, consider adding additional clauses into the agreement which increase the rental value.
 This may include allowing pets in the home or permitting tenants to redecorate to their tastes.
 These are also great techniques to encourage reliable tenants to renew.